StratusNetwork/web/README.md

 From the Web repo, run `rails c` to start a Rails shell session.
 From the Rails shell, run `Repository[:data].load_models` to import everything from the Data repo into MongoDB.

+Still from the Rails shell, run `Map.sync_ratings` to do some setup required by the couch worker.

 ## Run the backend app

 Run the following shell commands from the Web repo to start all the backend services: